 11. Fleur Delacour

-Fleur is a fierce competitor in the Tri-Wizard tournament, practiced and determined.
-And the movies play down her vanity, making her a much more relatable character.
+Practiced and determined, Fleur is a fierce competitor in the Tri-Wizard tournament.
+The movies also play down her vanity, making her a much more relatable character.

 10. Sybill Trelawney